KrystalCoding/GuessTheColors/README.md

 ## Features
 - Navigation
     - The Header at the top of the home page displays the name of the game "Guess the Color".
-    - Just underneath the header is a clickable button the user can click to find reveal and find out the Game Instructions.
+    - Just underneath the header is a clickable button the user can click to reveal the Game Instructions.
-    - After making a guess, there is a large, central color box which displays the color the user was attempting to guess.
+    - After making a guess, there is a large, central color box that displays the color the user was attempting to guess.
     - Beneath the color box is the label for a text box where the user can enter their guess for what the mystery color will be revealed as.
     - Underneath the Guess box and Submit button is the score box to tally the correct and incorrect guesses, along with the color options the user has to guess from.
     - Finally is a footer with links to social media pages.